timescale/docs/use-timescale/data-tiering/index.md

 <!-- vale Google.SmartQuotes = NO -->

-Timescale offers a simple API to define policies to tier data from the high-performance storage tier to the low-cost bottomless storage tier as it ages without the need of any ETL process or infrastructure changes;
+Timescale offers a simple API to define policies to tier data from the high-performance storage tier to the object storage tier as it ages without the need of any ETL process or infrastructure changes;
 no need to implement and maintain custom-built, bespoke solutions to offload data to secondary storage or fetch it back in case they are needed for analysis.
 And if you have or want to not keep very old data around, you can also add retention policies over tiered data as well.